RandomProjects-db/Developer-Onboarding-Accelerator/README.md

 npx jest tests/TESTS-GENERATED.js
 ```

 > **Note:** Generated tests are a starting point.
 You may need to adjust import paths or add mocks depending on the repo.
-Think of them as a scaffold, not a final test suite — they give you structure and coverage ideas instantly.
+Think of them as a scaffold, not a final test suite.
->

 > **Troubleshooting:** If tests fail, check that:
 > - Import paths match your project structure
 > - Required dependencies are installed